Laminate Flooring Costs Explained [2024]

 Fitting The Underlay

 When the sub-floor is dry and prepared, the underlay must then be installed.
-There are various types of underlay, and a professional will advise you on the best type for your room, especially if you are having laminate flooring fitted in your kitchen or bathroom where some types of underlay are not waterproof.
+There are various types of underlay, and a professional will advise you on the best type for your room, especially if you're having laminate flooring fitted in your kitchen or bathroom where some types of underlay are not waterproof.

 To install underlay, it should be laid out to cover the entire floor then cut to size, making sure there is a 16mm gap between pipes.
-The underlay should be placed parallel then stuck together using masking tape.
+The underlay should be placed parallel and then stuck together using masking tape.

 Installing The Laminate